NYUAD-CRC/crc-docs/_sources/hpc/software/software_modules.rst.txt

 At this point, you should be able to invoke the executable, e.g., ``python``.

 .. note::
-    Alternatively, you can use Dalma miniconda for hassle-free, independent Python environment.
-Follow this page: :doc:`Miniconda in Dalma </hpc/software/dalma_miniconda>`
+    Alternatively, you can use the HPC miniconda for hassle-free, independent Python environment.
+Follow this page: :doc:`Miniconda in HPC </hpc/software/hpc_miniconda>`

-More information about the software modules in dalma can be found in the document here :download:`Dalma SW modules </hpc/docs/Dalma-SWModules.pdf>`
+More information about the software modules in the HPC can be found in the document here :download:`HPC SW modules </hpc/docs/Dalma-SWModules.pdf>`